 Realistic firearms – any gun that could be confused for a real gun.
-If it looks like a real gun, it cannot come into Awesome Con.
+If it looks like a real gun, it cannot come into Rose City Comic Con.
 Realistic prop guns with brightly-colored caps are not allowed.

 Prop weapons made of a hard material such as metal, wood, or glass

 Functional projectile weapons – any weapon (crossbow, slingshot, etc) that discharges a projectile

 Blunt weapons like bats, clubs, or hockey sticks

 Prop weapons are allowed at Rose City Comic Con, as long as they meet the following criteria; That they are composed of cardboard, foam, something light.
 Prop firearms are allowed only if they cannot be mistaken for real weapons and must have an orange tip.
 Prop bows will be allowed providing all arrows have soft tips and will not be shot.